peteroupc/peteroupc.github.io/graphics.md

 > **Example:** A potential list of topics the tutorial can have:
 >
-> - The game screen; Pixel coloring; Line drawing; Circle and ellipse drawing; Circle and ellipse filling; Polygon filling; Flood filling; Text rendering using line drawing; Shape drawing review;
+> - The game screen; Line drawing; Polygon and triangle filling; Circles and ellipses; Flood filling; Text rendering using line drawing; Shape drawing review;
-> - Colors and color palettes; Image copying; Image stretching; Sprites; Tile mapping; Sprite animation; Text rendering using sprites and tiles; 2-D layers; Image and sprite review;
+> - Colors and color palettes; Image copying; Image stretching; Sprites; Tile maps and layers; Sprite animation; Text rendering using sprites and tiles; Image and sprite review;
 > - Palette animation; Pixel formats; 2-D affine transformations; 2-D review;
-> - Introduction to 3-D; 3-D line drawing; 3-D triangle drawing; 3-D transformations (affine and perspective); The "camera";
+> - 3-D lines and triangles; 3-D transformations (including perspective correction); The "camera";
-> - Flat shading; Gouraud shading; 1-D ray casting; Hidden surface removal; Z buffering;
+> - Per-column ray casting; Hidden surface removal; Triangle clipping; Z buffering;
-> - Texture mapping; Perspective correction; Texture blending; Specular highlighting;
+> - Shading (flat and Gouraud) and texture mapping; Texture blending; Specular highlighting;
-> - MIP mapping; Fog; Combining 2-D and 3-D; 3-D review.
+> - Fixed-point numbers; MIP mapping; Fog; Combining 2-D and 3-D; 3-D review.
 >
 > Examples of exercises for line drawing are an exercise for drawing polygons, and another for plotting Bézier curves.